WarwickCIM/ways-py/notes/meeting-notes.md

 ## Functionality and examples

+###
 - @altair_color_viz decorator which works with any Altair chart with colour-encoded data
+- `usa-presidential-poll.ipynb` notebook illustrating @altair_color_viz with choropleth
+- some expository text/walkthrough explaining WAYS motivation
 - attaches a "metavisualisation" which shows distribution of data over colour bins
 - no "unused colours" functionality -- turns out to be tricky to implement generically
-- @altair_color_widgets decorator
+- @altair_color_widgets decorator adds widgets for exploring colour settings

-###
-- `usa-presidential-poll.ipynb` notebook illustrating @altair_color_viz with choropleth
-- some expository text/walkthrough explaining WAYS motivation
+- notebook also shows how to integrate custom widgets (e.g. to control data ranges) with colour widgets

 # 15 October 2021